canalplus/rx-player/doc/api/Miscellaneous/DASH_WASM_Parser.md

 Let's begin by an heavily commented example of a code adding the DASH-WASM feature to the RxPlayer.

-It might be a lot to grasp now, we will focus on what has been done here step by step in the next chapters.

 ```js
 // Import the RxPlayer
 // (here through the "minimal" build, though it doesn't change for other builds)